P-p-H-d/mlib/README.md

         m_mutex_lock(mut);
         M_DEFER(m_mutex_unlock(mut)) {
             // Use of the critical section.
-        }
+        } // Now m_mutex_unlock is called

 NOTE:
-The user code shall not perform a return or a goto (or longjmp) outside the {} or a call to an exit function otherwise the clear_code won't be called .
+The user code shall not perform a return or a goto (or longjmp) outside the {} or a call to an exit function otherwise the clear\_code won't be called.
-You can use the break instruction to quit the block (the clear_code will be executed), and you can chain the M\_LET macro to create several different variables.
+You can use the break instruction to quit the block (the clear\_code will be executed).

 #### Memory / Error macros